illinois-ceesd/summer-reu-2021/0-physics.md

 There are a number of matters of taste involved in this derivation, like the sign of the stress tensor, but generally this is the equation one needs to simplify and solve.  [[Wikipedia](https://en.wikipedia.org/wiki/Derivation_of_the_Navier%E2%80%93Stokes_equations)]

 - Which quantities appear in the Navier–Stokes equations?
 - Which quantities in the Navier–Stokes equations are conservative?
 (In the pressure-based solver, the pressure field is obtained by solving a pressure equation.
 In the density-based solver, the continuity equation yields a density field.
 In both cases, the velocity field is obtained from the momentum equations.)
+- Compare equations to the [canonical MIRGE-Com formulation](https://mirgecom.readthedocs.io/en/latest/fluid.html).

 Some key relationships can be demonstrated in equation form: